intel/llvm/sycl/doc/SharedLibraries.md

 User's device code that consists of some device API (`SYCL_EXTERNAL` functions), is compiled into some form and it is not linked statically with device code of application.
-It can be a shared library that contains some device code or a separate device image supplied with property information.
+It can be a shared library that contains some device code or a separate device image supplied with properties attached.
 This code is linked dynamically at run time with device code of a user's application in order to resolve dependencies.
 For this combination the following statements must be true: